 But the same principle that applies to buying an owner-occupied home also works for investment property.
 You pay off the mortgage, and over time, the property will increase in value.

 An investment property has a major advantage over an owner-occupied home.
-You can collect rents from the tenants to make the monthly payment.
+You can collect rent from the tenants to make the monthly payment.
 Your tenants are helping you build equity in your investment property.
 Owning two or three such properties could make you wealthy quicker than a retirement plan can.

 Real estate investment trusts (REITs)